Skip to main content

 1. Select the recently created VGW from the list.

 By performing these steps, you will associate the VGW with your VPC, enabling connectivity between the VPC and the Direct Connect Gateway.
-NOTE: The virtual private gateway will be in a "detached" state.
+The virtual private gateway will be in a "detached" state initally.

 Select the VPC for the attachment and then attach the Virtual Private gateway.

 Navigate back to the Direct Connect Gateways menu in the AWS Direct Connect console.
 Locate and select the Direct Connect gateway that you created earlier.
-In the Gateway Associations tab, click on the "Associate Gateway" button.
+In the Gateway Associations tab, click "Associate gateway."

 Choose your virtual private gateway from the available options.
-You can leave the "Allowed Prefixes" field empty, and then click on the "Associate Gateway" button to proceed.
+You can leave the "Allowed Prefixes" field empty.
+Click "Associate gateway" to proceed.

 If you have multiple VPCs, you will need a separate Virtual Private Gateway for each VPC.
-It is important to associate each Virtual Private Gateway with the appropriate Direct Connect gateway.
+Make sure you associate each Virtual Private Gateway with the appropriate Direct Connect gateway.
 This association ensures that the routes learned by the Direct Connect gateway's BGP peering session with Equinix Metal routers are propagated to the respective VPC route table through the Virtual Private Gateway.

 NAT Gateway

-To handle CIDR collisions between a VPC and Equinix Metal, it is recommended to set up a NAT Gateway.
+To handle CIDR collisions between a VPC and Equinix Metal, you should set up a NAT Gateway.
 Start by creating a separate small subnet dedicated to the NAT gateway.
 Once the NAT gateway is created, it will receive a private IP address from the designated nat-subnet.
 This private IP address will be used for NATing traffic through the Direct Connect, while the NAT gateway will also be assigned a public IP address for NATing internet traffic from other instances in a private subnet.

 ip route add <AWS-NAT-Gateway-Private-IP> via <Virtual-Interface-IP